krivard/codalab-worksheets-wiki/CLI-Reference.md

     ~/.codalab/state.json

-By default, the metadata is stored in a SQLite database (you should switch to a real database such as MySQL if you're going to do anything serious):

-    ~/.codalab/bundle.db

-If you're running a server, all the bundles are stored here:
+If you're running a server, all the bundle contents are stored here:

     ~/.codalab/partitions

+and the metadata is stored in a MySQL database.